-Step 3:

-- 1) Using CPD values to determine the order in which processes should execute - 2) determining CPD for (BP+FW) process by using equation [17,19].
+Step 3: (1) Using CPD values to determine the order in which processes should execute; (2) Determining CPD for the (BP+FW) process by Eq.
+(5) [17,19]

-$$CPD(Dj) = \sum{i=1}^{Ns} \min k = 1,2,3, ...
-NC \left( \frac{CD \lim i,k}{CSi k} \right)$$ (8)
+$$CPD(Dj) = \sum{i=1}^{N{S}} \min k = 1, 2, 3, \dots NC\left(\frac{CD \lim i, k}{CSi, k}\right)$$ (8)

-where, CD Lim I, k is limiting concentration of contaminant K in demand stream Dj, CSi, k is the concentration of contaminant K in source stream Si, Nc is the number of contaminants, NS is the source stream order
+where, CD Lim I,k (Limited Demand concentration) is the limiting concentration of the contaminant K in the demand stream Dj, CSi,k is the concentration of the contaminant K in the source stream Si, Nc is the number of contaminants, and NS is the source stream order.

-Step 4: Design procedure of water using networks, the design steps are as follows:

-- 1) Allocation of processes according to order of priority factor (CPD), if the CPD for a process equal zero, it will take fresh water only.
-We should choose which source should be reused first when there are multiple streams of sources accessible.
-Equation 1 displays the source stream with the highest quasi allocation ratio value first [16,17,18] from equation (2) - 2) When Si is the allocation to DJ, the concentration reaching the limiting value first, will be called as reuse key contaminant (RKC) for Si, DJ - 3) If the demand cannot be totally satisfied by one source, another source should be used which have next highest the quasi-allocation amount (Ri, j) value - 4) Calculate the mass load for demand and source at a definite reuse key contaminant by equations (3) and (4) - a.
-In this case, the source provides all of the water in it to the demand if the mass load of RKC for the source (MS) equals the mass load of RKC for the demand (MD). - b.
-The source only provides the following amount of water in the event that the total mass load of RKC for the source is more than the mass load of RKC for the demand, from equation (5) - c. when the RKC mass load for the supply is less than the RKC mass load for the demand.
-In this case, the source provides all the water needed to meet demand, and the source with the next-highest Ri, j value is used to provide the remaining water. - Step 5: after allocation, determine the updated concentrations at the intake and output for each process as follows by using equations (6) and (7)
+Step 4: Design procedure of water using networks, the design steps are as follows: (1) Allocation of processes according to order of priority factor (CPD): if the CPD for a process is equal to zero, it will take fresh water only.
+One should choose which source should be reused first when there are multiple streams of the sources accessible.
+Eq.
+(1) displays the source stream with the highest quasi-allocation ratio value first [16,17,18] from Eq.
+(2); (2) When Si is allocated to DJ, the concentration reaching the limiting value first will be called the reuse key contaminant (RKC) for Si, DJ; (3) If the demand cannot be totally satisfied by one source, another source should be used which has the next highest the lowest quasi-allocation amount (Ri,j) value; (4) Calculate the mass load for demand and source at a definite reuse key contaminant by Eqs.
+(3) and (4).
+In this case, the source provides all of the water in it to the demand if the mass load of RKC for the source (MS) equals the mass load of RKC for the demand (MD).
+The 288 source only provides the following amount of water if the total mass load of RKC for the source is more than the mass load of RKC for the demand, from Eq.
+(5).
+When the RKC mass load for the supply is less than the RKC mass load for the demand.
+In this case, the source provides all the water needed to meet demand, and the source with the next-highest Ri,j value is used to provide the remaining water.

+Step 5: After allocation, determine the updated concentrations at the intake and output for each process as follows by using Eqs.
+(6) and (7).

-Step 6: calculation of inlet regeneration concentration by using equation:
+Step 6: calculation of inlet regeneration concentration by using Eq.
+(9):

-$$C^{o}reg = \sum{i} (F{si}^{lim} C{reg,s}^{lim}) / \sum{I} F{si}^{lim}$$ (9)
+$$C^{0} reg = \sum{i} \left(F{si}^{lim} C{reg,s}^{lim} \right) / \sum{i} F{si}^{lim}$$ (9)

-Step 7: repeat Step 4 Design procedure of water using networks.
+Step 7: Repeat Step 4 Design the procedure of water using networks.

-Algorithm:
+Algorithm